 The interest rates on 15-year fixed rate mortgages have also seen a steady decline.
 Interest rates on 15-year loans have been below 3.00% almost non-stop since February.
 For the week ending June 18, the interest rate was 2.58%, just two percentage points above the all-time low of 2.56% set in May 2013.
 On July 16, the rate dropped to 2.48%, a new low.

 What Are the Mortgage Rate Predictions for the Next 6 Months?

 Mortgage rates are likely to remain low for the remainder of the year.
-In fact, a new record was set on January 7, when interest rates dropped to 2.65%, the seventeenth time that rates have set a new low since the beginning of the pandemic.
+A new record was set on January 7, when interest rates dropped to 2.65%, the seventeenth time that rates have set a new low since the beginning of the pandemic.
 Since then, rates have increased to their current rate of 2.96%.
-Whether interest rates stay below 3% or hover just above will depend on the release of upcoming economic data related to GDP and unemployment, among other indicators, and on how the country manages the recent COVID-19 outbreaks.
+Whether interest rates go back below 3% or hover just above will depend on the release of upcoming economic data related to GDP and unemployment, among other indicators, and on how the country manages any future COVID-19 outbreaks.

 There have been some positive economic recovery signs over the last three months, including significant gains in the job market as the unemployment rate dropped below 10% at the beginning of September.
 If more positive signs of a sustained, if modest, economic recovery continue to be seen, mortgage rates may drift up slightly.

 What Are Mortgage Rates Expected to Do in the Next 90 Days?